ajrowland/andrewrowland/content/posts/2008-07-04-using-the-zend-framework-lucene-library-part-2.md

 published: true
 tags: ['CodeIgniter', 'PHP']
 canonical_url: false
-description: "Note: Since this article was written I’ve moved to WordPress, and have not implemented the example code listed below.
+description: "Note: Since this article was written I've moved to WordPress, and have not implemented the example code listed below.

 In a previous article I talked about using a library from the Zend framework to create a site search.
 As you try out this functionality using the search box, above right."
 ---

-**Note**: Since this article was written I’ve moved to WordPress, and have not implemented the example code listed below.
+**Note**: Since this article was written I've moved to WordPress, and have not implemented the example code listed below.

 In a previous article I talked about using a library from the Zend framework to create a site search.
 As you try out this functionality using the search box, above right.